Reaper1-1/async-storage/docs/api/usage.md

 const userStorage = createAsyncStorage("john");
 ```

-This returns an instance of `AsyncStorage` and each instance is uniquely identified by the name you provide.
+Each instance is uniquely identified by its name.
-The data in one storage instance is scoped to its name: using different names ensures that data does not leak between storages.
+Data in one storage instance is isolated, ensuring that different names do not share data.

-!!! note "Web platform"
+!!! note "Web"

-    On Web, AsyncStorage is backed by [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API), which also support scoped storages.
+    On the Web, AsyncStorage uses [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API), which supports scoped storages.

-!!! warning "Windows platform"
+!!! warning "Windows"

-    As of AsyncStorage v3.0, Windows platform does not support scoped storages.
-It falls back to previous implementation - single storage per application.
+    Windows does not support scoped storages.
+It falls back to the previous v2 implementation, which provides a single storage per application.

 ## Using a storage

-Once you have created a storage instance, you can start managing data.
+After creating a storage instance, the storage is ready to use.

 ### Single item operations